-When it is necessary to close school due to bad weather, telephone calls will be made to inform each student's household.
-Closings will be posted on the website www.theconceptschool.org, emails will be sent and a text message on "Remind" will be sent.
+When it is necessary to close school due to bad weather, a text message will be sent to those who have signed up for the Remind application to inform each student's household.
+Closings will be posted on the website www.theconceptschool.org, and an email will be sent.